praxis-live/support/docs/editors-midi.md

 # MIDI bindings editor

 MIDI `.pxr` files will open in the MIDI bindings editor.
-This is a simple editor that allows you to connect MIDI controllers to any _PraxisLIVE_ control.
+This is a simple editor that allows you to connect MIDI controllers to any _PraxisCORE_ control.

 To **add a binding**, use the `Add` button in the editor toolbar.